SteveMuiyuro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script converts a number from base 2 to base 10.
 This script prints all possible combinations of two letters, except oo This script prints a number with two decimal places, followed by a new line.
+This script converts a number from base 10 to base 16.